-Knowing you’ve got water available but can’t access is extremely frustrating but, if the power goes down, that’s the situation many homesteaders and off-gridders find themselves in.
+Knowing you’ve got water available but can’t access it is incredibly frustrating, but if the power goes down, that’s the situation many homesteaders and off-gridders find themselves in.

-We installed a hand pump alongside our submersible electric pump a few years back and now have reliable access to water even when there’s no grid power or solar electricity available.
+We installed a hand pump alongside our submersible electric pump a few years back and now have reliable access to water even when no grid power or solar electricity is available.

 Pitcher pumps are simple devices that are easy to install, whereas a deep well pump will require a few more tools and a little more technical expertise.

-Most shallow well pumps are situated inside the house for convenience, a different approach is required for installing a deep well hand pump which is usually situated close to the water source.
+Most shallow well pumps are situated inside the house for convenience; a different approach is required to install a deep well hand pump, which is usually close to the water source.